 The second amuse bouche tasted like deep-fried risotto — no joke.
 Again, rich in flavor and cooked perfectly, the little balls were heavenly and did its job of getting our appetites into revving mode.

 First up on the tasting menu that Mr. K opted for, primarily so I could taste all of it, was the poached ranch egg nested in toasted farro with asparagus tips, roasted sunchokes and shitake mushrooms.
-The egg was not surprisingly poached to perfection, as evidenced by a photograph I took right after this one, nicely coasting everything on the dish, especially the farro.
+The egg was, not surprisingly, poached to perfection, nicely coasting everything on the dish, especially the farro.
 Farro was an interesting choice (and it was my first time trying it as I find it’s rarely used) as though the texture is much like an undercooked risotto, it provided a nice contrast to the poached egg’s softness.
 Combined with the subtle taste of asparagus and the big flavors of shitake, the dish was a consortium of flavors — which is what I’ve come to expect of Chef Suzette Gresham.

 Expecting a restaurant to present something that has good TASTE should be a given; having a restaurant present food where flavors dance together in your mouth is a talent bestowed by something bigger and better than just culinary school.

 Since one of us had opted for the tasting menu, I decided to order the a la carte four course menu option.
+There’s really no other way to taste things you would have liked to try on the menu AND experience the Chef’s Tasting Menu.
 My first course was the “Dungeness Crab Salad with cured Meyer lemon, sultana raisins and Yuzu caviar”.
 I love crab but have never been a big fan of crab salads because all one can really taste is mayonnaise!
 I was more curious than excited to see what Acquerello would serve up — and wouldn’t you know it, their crab salad was divine.
 It was 100% crab meat and packed with crab flavor with nary a hint of mayo anywhere — and little pops of caviar and citrus notes peeked through the crab flavor making this dish simply outstanding.
 Quite small, and it’s so good that you end up wishing you had a couple more bites.

-Up next on the Chef’s Tasting Menu was “Fennel Soup with Seafood” which included a prawn, mussels, oyster and clam — singular and plural versions used deliberately, as there was only one of each except the mussel presented in this soup.
-This dish was presented “dry” (sans soup) and the heavy cream soup was poured atop the dish after presentation.
+Up next on the Chef’s Tasting Menu at Acquerello was “Fennel Soup with Seafood” which included prawn, mussels, oyster and clam (singular and plural versions used deliberately), as there was only one of each except the mussel presented in this soup.
+This dish was presented “dry” (sans soup) and the heavy cream soup was poured atop the dish after presentation at the table.
 The fennel soup was delicious albeit a bit heavier than I’d have wanted ideally — and the seafood was topnotch in quality.
 Paired with the soup, I thought the oyster’s flavor backed down more than it should have, but the seafood was prepared perfectly.

 The third course of the tasting menu was simply divine: braised duck tortellini in a caramelized onion consomme.
 Each spoonful had a perfect balance of duck flavor paired wonderfully with a background of pasta, accented only be the onion scent in the broth.
 It’s creative, but simple — and more importantly, every ingredient in this dish stood on its own, which is what sets Chef Gresham apart from her peers.